-Nokia 7.2 is a good looking device that is not supported by good battery life and to some extent, the overhyped camera underperforms
+Nokia 7.2 is a good looking device that is not supported by real battery life and to some extent, the overhyped camera underperforms

 Nokia 7.2 is the latest iteration and a successor to Nokia 7.1.
 It recently came with a younger sibling, Nokia 6.2, both of them have been designed to enrich the photography experience.
 If you have experienced a Nokia device lately, you would know their rising love for the camera prowess that goes hand in hand with ZEISS’s photography skill.

-To find out how good Nokia 7.2 performed in our tests, let’s just move on.
+To find out how good Nokia 7.2 performed in our tests, let’s jump to the review.

 Nokia 7.2 Specifications